Filter blogs by:

 Business Insider reports that Google's YouTube TV has also engaged in hard-fought negotiations with Fox and NBCUniversal in the last few months.
 Unlike with Disney, however, YouTube TV reached short-term deal extensions that prevented its subscribers from losing their channels during negotiations.

 But YouTube owner Alphabet is roughly 17x the size of Disney — another indication of how the power dynamics have shifted.
-Big Broadcast is now dwarfed by Big Tech and seems to be in no mood to back down itself.
+Big Broadcast is now dwarfed by Big Tech and seems to be in no mood to play a subservient role.

 One interesting fact that seems to be emerging from the data is that this is not souring consumers on the prospect of streaming.
 Frequent blackouts — and the campaign group American Television Alliance reckons there have been 2439 of those, taking 147,876 days of television off the air since 2010 — do not seem to erode trust in the central concept of streaming and aggregation.
 Rather, consumers pivot to another centralized platform that offers a similar service.

 Such behavior is becoming increasingly common.
-It has been estimated that almost a third of new SVOD subscriptions in the US have come from such environments this year.
+It has been estimated that almost a third of new SVOD subscriptions in the US have come from such centralized platforms this year.
 Roku, for example, explicitly ties revenue growth this year to streaming services distribution activities.

 This likely means that the battleground of carriage disputes and the power dynamics that feed into them will evolve again in the very near future.
 Effectively, in the old days consumers were hostages to blackouts with limited options for accessing content via other means.
 Today, with content providers often seeking to be listed with as many aggregators as possible, viewers can effectively re-bundle elsewhere with minimal friction.
 Rolling contracts help make the process even easier.